Construction permit index overview

 Main statistical findings

 The development of building permits is rather heterogeneous at the level of the individual Member States.
-Between 2010 and 2015 the index for the number of new buildings increased in twelve Member States of the EU, the index for the useful floor area increased in only nine countries.
+Between 2010 and 2016 the index for the number of new buildings increased in eleven Member States of the EU, the index for the useful floor area increased in ten countries.
 In all other countries the index dropped during this period.